 Faculty and staff from the A.J.
-Drexel Autism Institute are working on the development of a mobile assessment unit that will bring the Clinical Core into the communities.
+Drexel Autism Institute worked on the development of a mobile assessment unit that brings the Clinical and Outreach Cores into the communities.
 The mobile unit will be used to help with research projects but can also be used in initiatives designed to increase autism spectrum disorder awareness.
 To design our first mobile assessment unit, the Autism Institute partnered with the Drexel University Westphal College of Media Arts & Design to host a student design competition.
 Click here to read more about the student design competition or click below to browse the innovative designs the students produced and presented.
-We hope to have the first Mobile Unit in the field by June 2013.
 Please check back often or contact us for more information or updates on progress.

 Team One's Design [PDF]